PrettyFloralBonnet/javascript-notes/README.md

 # javascript-notes
-Notes and exercises from https://javascript.info/
+Just a place to put notes and exercises from [The Modern Javascript Tutorial](https://javascript.info/) by [Ilya Kantor](https://github.com/javascript-tutorial).